Radical Black Art Working Convention - REVISITED

-This two-day event will present a panel discussion, talks, debates, performance and music revisiting some of the conversations that took place in the 1984 Radical Black Art Working Convention in Nottingham.
-It brings together artists, musicians, art professionals, students, activists and communities from Nottingham and beyond.
+This two-day event revisits some of the conversations that took place in the 1984 Radical Black Art Working Convention in Nottingham, and is introduced by a panel discussion with some of the artists who organised and participated.

 The original Working Convention's main objective was to reflect on an “examination of contemporary Black Art, highlighting its successes and failures relative to the economic, social and political realities faced by the Black Community, both in this country and worldwide”.